arkency/posts/posts/2023-12-14-one-way-of-implementing-async-read-model.md

 publish: false
 ---

-# One way of implementing async read model builder
+# A crucial detail in implementing an async read model builder

 Let's start with claryfing few terms before we begin, just to make sure we're on the same page.